 Brand compliance.
 It helps generate nearly 25% more sales.
-Yet over 60% of organizations report that their materials don’t conform to brand guidelines much of the time.
+Yet over 60% of organizations report that their branded content and marketing materials don’t conform to brand guidelines much of the time.
 Those are startling numbers considering the results.
 You need to get consistent with your brand to make more money.
 It seems like a simple notion, yet most companies are getting it wrong.

 Maintaining brand compliance means controlling your brand’s identity.
 That’s why a review is essential.

-At its core, a brand compliance review examines how the brand and its stakeholders are representing its identity.
+At its core, a brand compliance review examines how the brand and its stakeholders are representing its offline and online identity.
 By developing a comprehensive set of guidelines to assess the consistency of your brand, you can be sure it’s properly represented—everywhere.

 Not sure where to start?
 Here’s how to conduct your own brand compliance review.